weixsong/libra/README.md

 In this project, it contains project that show how to use NDK to develop native c/c++ code, also it contains project that show how to combine native c/c++ code and java SDK of opencv.

 When combined native c/c++ code and java SDK of opencv, NDK will delete the thrid party library automatically in the libs folder, this problem seems does not happen in Windows version of opencv4android, but happens in linux/unix version of opencv4android, and this ugly bug confused me for nearly one day.
 Finally solved by prebuild library strategy in NDK.
+See details in [ASMDemo](https://github.com/weixsong/libra#asmandroiddemo)

 Projects in this repo:
  * [NDKDemo](https://github.com/weixsong/libra#ndkdemo)